TomoakiNagahara/op-skeleton-2024/asset/reference/WebHook.md

 # What are WebHook?

-A WebHook is a mechanism for receiving notifications from servers in different domains.
+WebHooks is a function that commands a web application by accessing a specified URL.
-App skeleton has example for GitHub WebHook.
+App skeleton already has example for GitHub WebHook.

 # Equipped with a mechanism to receive GitHub WebHooks